bludit/documentation-english/pages/how-to/easy-raspberry-pi-install/index.md

 This build script is provided by [Pi Lab](https://pilab.dev/bludit-pi).

-> ***This build script should not be used on a Raspberry Pi that has previously had a webserver configured.
-This script will overwrite the "/var/www/html" directory!***
+> ***It is not recommended to run this script on a Raspberry Pi that has already had a webserver installed and configured!***

 The following technologies are automatically installed for you.
 * Apache